brewster1134/atrackt/README.md

-# atrackt
+# Atrackt
 ---

-A script for making tracking easier.
+A library for making complex tracking & analytics easier.

 ## Dependencies